Guide

 How to Give AI Agents Email & Calendar Access via MCP

 The Model Context Protocol (MCP) lets AI assistants interact with external tools through a standardized interface.
-The Nylas CLI includes a built-in MCP proxy server that gives any MCP-compatible assistant access to your email and calendar -- without writing integration code or managing API keys in multiple places.
+The Nylas CLI includes a built-in MCP proxy server that gives any MCP-compatible assistant access to your email and calendar across Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP -- without writing integration code or managing API keys in multiple places.

 Why MCP instead of custom integrations?

-Before MCP, giving an AI agent email access meant building custom tool definitions, managing OAuth tokens, handling refresh flows, and writing provider-specific code for Gmail vs Outlook vs IMAP.
-Each assistant (Claude, Cursor, Copilot) needed its own integration.
+Before Model Context Protocol (MCP), giving an AI agent email access meant building custom tool definitions, managing OAuth tokens (Gmail access tokens expire every 3,600 seconds), handling refresh flows, and writing provider-specific code for each of the 6 major email providers.
+Each assistant needed its own integration — a typical custom integration requires 200–400 lines of OAuth and API client code per provider.

 MCP standardizes this into a single protocol.
-The Nylas CLI acts as an MCP server that:
+The Nylas CLI acts as an MCP server that exposes 16 tools to any compatible assistant:

 - Injects your authenticated credentials automatically